-- (a) A deputy should only draw a firearm to a departmentally trained ready position when the deputy makes reasonable observations based on the totality of the circumstances that the situation may evolve to the point where deadly force would be justified. - (b) A deputy should only point a firearm at a person when they believe that they pose an immediate threat of serious harm or death. - (c) When it is determined that the use of deadly force is not necessary, the deputy should, as soon as safe and feasible, lower, holster, or secure the firearm. - (d) Pointing a firearm at a person is a reportable use of force and its justification and circumstances shall be documented in accordance with procedures set by the statewide use of force data collection program (RCW 10.118.030).
+- (a) An officer should only draw a firearm in the low-ready position (i.e., unholstered but out of the officer's visual field) when the officer makes reasonable observations based on the totality of the circumstances that the situation may evolve to the point where deadly force would be justified. - (b) An officer should only point a firearm at a person when deadly force is justified.

+- (c) When it is determined that the use of deadly force is not necessary, the officer should, as soon as safe and feasible, lower, holster, or secure the firearm. - (d) Pointing a firearm at a person is a reportable use of force and its justification and circumstances shall be documented in accordance with procedures set by the statewide use of force data collection program (RCW 10.118.030).